-34 General Information
+34 General information

-34.1 Accounting Periods
+34.1 Accounting periods

-The accounting period of the Company ends each year on 30 June (the accounting reference date).
-The half-yearly accounting period ends each year on 31 December.
+The annual accounting period of the Company ends each year on 31 January (the accounting reference date).
+The half-yearly accounting period ends each year on 31 July.

-34.2 Income Allocations
+34.2 Income allocations

-- 34.2.1 Allocations of income are made in respect of the income available for allocation in each annual accounting period and, for certain Sub-funds, each interim accounting period (see Appendix 1). - 34.2.2 Distributions of income for each Sub-fund are paid on or before the annual income allocation date of 31 October and where applicable on or before one or more of the interim allocation dates of 31 January, 30 April and 31 July in each year. - 34.2.3 If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company. - 34.2.4 The amount available for allocation in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the relevant Sub-fund in respect of that period, and deducting the charges and expenses of the relevant Sub-fund paid or payable out of income in respect of that accounting period.
-The ACD then makes such other adjustments as it considers appropriate (and after consulting the auditor as appropriate) in relation to taxation, income equalisation, income unlikely to be received within 12 months following the relevant income allocation date, income which should not be accounted for on an accrual basis because of lack of information as to how it accrues, transfers between the income and capital account and any other adjustments which the ACD considers appropriate after consulting the auditor

-The amount initially deemed available in respect of any one class of Share may be reduced if the income attributed to another class of Share in the same Sub-fund is less than the charges applicable to that class of Share.
+- Allocations of income are made in respect of the income available for allocation in each annual accounting period and, for certain Sub-funds, each interim accounting period (see Appendix 1). - Distributions of income are paid on or before the annual and interim income allocation dates as set out in Appendix 1. - If a distribution remains unclaimed for a period of six years after it has become due, it will be forfeited and will revert to the Company. - 34.2.4 The amount available for allocation in any accounting period is calculated by taking the aggregate of the income received or receivable for the account of the relevant Sub-fund in respect of that period, and deducting the charges and expenses of the relevant Sub-fund paid or payable out of income in respect of that accounting period.
+The ACD then makes such other adjustments as it considers appropriate (and after consulting the auditor as appropriate) in relation to taxation, income equalisation, income unlikely to be received within 12 months following the relevant income allocation date, income which should not be accounted for on an accrual basis because of lack of information as to how it accrues, transfers between the income and capital account and any other adjustments which the ACD considers appropriate after consulting the auditor.
+The amount initially deemed available in respect of any one Class of Share

-- 34.2.5 Income from debt securities is recognised on an effective yield basis.
-Effective yield is an income calculation that takes account of amortisation of any discount or premium on the purchase price of the debt security over the remaining life of the security. - 34.2.6 Distributions made to the first named joint Shareholder are as effective a discharge to the Company and the ACD as if the first named Shareholder had been a sole Shareholder. - 34.2.7 Income produced by the Sub-fund's investments accumulates during each accounting period.
+- may be reduced if the income attributed to another Class of Share in the same Sub-fund is less than the charges applicable to that Class of Share. - Income from debt securities is recognised on an effective yield basis.
+Effective yield is an income calculation that takes account of amortisation of any discount or premium on the purchase price of the debt security over the remaining life of the security. - 34.2.6 Distributions made to the first named joint Shareholder are as effective a discharge to the Company and the ACD as if the first named Shareholder had been a sole Shareholder. - Income produced by a Sub-fund's investments accumulates during each accounting period.
 If, at the end of the accounting year, income exceeds expenses, the net income of the Sub-fund is available to be distributed to Shareholders.
-In order to conduct a controlled dividend flow to Shareholders, interim distributions will be, at the investment manager's discretion, up to a maximum of the distributable income available for the period.
-All remaining income is distributed in accordance with The Regulations. - 34.2.8 Where a Sub-fund does not issue Accumulation Shares, a shareholder may choose to have the income reinvested to purchase further shares of that Sub-fund.
-Where the reinvestment of income has been permitted, the ACD will waive any initial charge due on such re-investment.
+In order to conduct a controlled dividend flow to Shareholders, interim distributions will be, at the Investment Manager's discretion, up to a maximum of the distributable income available for the period.
+All remaining income is distributed in accordance with The Regulations. - 34.2.8 Where a Sub-fund does not issue Accumulation Shares, a Shareholder may choose to have their income reinvested to purchase additional shares of that Sub-fund.
+Where the reinvestment of income has been permitted, the ACD will waive any initial charge due to us on such re-investment.
 Re-investment of allocations of income is made fourteen days before the relevant income allocation date.